Mihonarium/moratorium.ai/docs/intro.md

 import Collapsible from '../src/components/Collapsible/index.js';
 import WrapFootnotes from '../src/components/Collapsible/WrapFootnotes.js';
 import HashAwareCollapsible from '../src/components/Collapsible/HashAwareCollapsible.js';
+import FormInputs from '../src/components/Forms/inputs.js';

 # Why we need a global AI moratorium

 ## Summary

-Experts are concerned about the existential threat from advanced artificial intelligence (AI) systems.
+Experts are concerned about the **existential threat from advanced artificial intelligence (AI) systems**.

-Within the next 10-15 years, many researchers expect to achieve superhuman artificial general intelligence (AGI).
+Within the next **10-15 years**, many researchers expect to achieve **superhuman artificial general intelligence (AGI)**.
 Leading AI labs (OpenAI, Google DeepMind, and Anthropic) state[\[1\]](https://openai.com/charter)[\[2\]](https://www.deepmind.com/about) the creation of a superhuman AGI as their goal.

 While researchers find ways to advance on a path towards superhuman AI, the field does not currently recognize any promising leads as to how to make a future AGI pursue goals we’d want it to pursue.

-"AI alignment" is the problem of aligning future AI goals and behavior with human values.
-Some employees of OpenAI, DeepMind, and Anthropic think the probability of extinction is around 80-90%[^1], because we’re not on track to solve the technical problem of AI alignment in time.
-If it remains unsolved when we reach an AGI, humanity will likely go extinct (“extinction” is used literally and doesn’t refer to unemployment).
+"AI alignment" is the problem of aligning future AI goals and behavior with human values. **Some employees of OpenAI, DeepMind, and Anthropic think the probability of extinction is around 80-90%**[^1].
+They use the word “extinction” literally and don’t refer to, say, unemployment.
+The reason for this is that we’re not on track to solve the technical problem of AI alignment in time. **If it remains unsolved when we reach an AGI, humanity will likely go extinct.**

 [^1]: From personal conversations with people working at OpenAI, DeepMind, and Anthropic.